-Students, with the help of faculty and agency supervisors, must identify learning tasks that demonstrate each skill and identify a method of evaluating whether and how well this was accomplished.
+Students, with the help of faculty and agency field instructors, must identify learning tasks that demonstrate each skill and identify a method of evaluating whether and how well this was accomplished.
 For each Learning Task, the student should identify a) what task will be done? and b) with whom will the task be done?
 For each Evaluation Method, identify the method for measuring this skill.

 For evaluation, the Field Instructor will use the scale that follows each competency of the Learning Plan to rate the student's competence in this area.
 In Field 1 and 2, students are expected to have mostly 3's, with occasional 4's.
 In Field 3 and 4, students are expected to have mostly 3's and 4's.
-For every score under 4, the Field Supervisor should give specific feedback to the student as to how to improve in this area.
-University Field Liaisons will determine the final letter grade for the course based upon performance in Field and Seminar assignments.
+For every score under 4, the Field Instructor should give specific feedback to the student as to how to improve in this area.
+University Field Faculty Liaison will determine the final letter grade for the course based upon performance in Field and Seminar assignments.

-- To proceed from Field 1 to Field 2 the student must pass Field 1. - To proceed from Field 2 to Field 3 the student must achieve a level of 3 on every criterion. - To proceed from Field 3 to Field 4 the student must pass Field 3. - To graduate from the program, the student must achieve a level of 3 on every criterion in Field 4. - 5 = Mastery [completely independent; Skilled enough to teach others] - 4 = Capable [requires occasional assistance; uses supervision effectively] - 3 = Apprentice [requires frequent assistance or close supervision] - 2 = Needs improvement [rarely demonstrates skill] - 1 = There is insufficient evidence to evaluate learning.
+- To proceed from Field 1 to Field 2 the student must pass Field 1. - To proceed from Field 2 to Field 3 the student must achieve a level of 3 on every criterion. - To proceed from Field 3 to Field 4 the student must pass Field 3. - To graduate from the program, the student must achieve a level of 3 on every criterion in Field 4.

+5 = Mastery [completely independent; Skilled enough to teach others]

+- 4 = Capable [requires occasional assistance; uses supervision effectively] - 3 = Apprentice [requires frequent assistance or close supervision] - 2 = Needs improvement [rarely demonstrates skill] - 1 = There is insufficient evidence to evaluate learning

 Competency 1 Demonstrates ethical and professional behavior Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
-Demonstrate professionalism through the use of supervision, consultation, maintaining a learner-oriented attitude, and respecting boundaries.
-Use professional communication (verbal, nonverbal, written, and technological) and the chain of command to convey information, express concerns, or resolve conflicts.
-Make ethical choices in complex situations that can be supported by the integration of multiple sources of information.
-Other: (To be identified by student)
+Demonstrate professionalism through consultation, maintaining a learner-oriented attitude, and respecting boundaries.
+Use supervision to improve social work practice.
+Use technology in a way that demonstrates professionalism.
+Apply a systematic decision-making process using ethical theory, the NASW Code of Ethics, relevant laws & regulations, professional literature, and consultation when needed.
+Successfully challenge biases that can potentially influence service delivery.

 Competency 2 Engages diversity and difference in practice.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Demonstrate cultural sensitivity in all forms of social work practice (e.g., cultural sensitivity, congruence of knowledge, attitudes, and behaviors that show appreciation for diverse groups, the ability for cultural self- assessment, awareness of the dynamics of cross cultural interactions, and professional use of self).
-Other: (To be identified by student)
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Demonstrate cultural competence in all forms of social work practice (e.g., cultural sensitivity, congruence of knowledge, attitudes, and behaviors that show appreciation for diverse groups, the ability for cultural self- assessment, awareness of the dynamics of cross- cultural interactions, and professional use of self).
+Apply a deep understanding of multiple worldviews, experiences, and power structures while engaging with client systems in meaningful interactions.
+Take action to eliminate racism at the individual, group, and institutional level.